timetraveller-123/tp/docs/DeveloperGuide.md

 **MSS**

 1. User added multiple person [UC01](#use-case-uc01---adding-a-person).
-2. User wants to find a specific person base on their names.
+2. User chose find person by keywords.
-3. User input find person command.
-4. PharmHub filters through the person list following the keywords given from the command input.
+3. PharmHub filters through the person list.
-5. PharmHub then displays the filtered person list on the list display.
+4. PharmHub then displays the filtered person list.
    <br>**Use case ends**

 **Extensions**

-* 3a.
+* 2a.
 User input invalid command.

-  * 3a1.
+  * 2a1.
 PharmHub shows an `Invalid Command` error message
     <br>**Use case ends**

-* 4a.
+* 3a.
 The keywords given does not match with any person.

-    * 4a1.
+    * 3a1.
 Empty list is shown.

       Use case resumes at step 2.